 Feb 5, 2007

-Carter is listed as a "expert reviewer” of the Independent Summary for Policymakers (ISPM) , essentially a critical review of the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report .
+Carter was an “expert reviewer” of the Independent Summary for Policymakers (ISPM) , essentially a critical review of the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report .

 The ISPM is published by the industry-supported Fraser Institute which received over $60,000 from ExxonMobil and which is also financially-supported by several tobacco companies including Philip Morris and British American Tobacco.